Skip to main content

 This program offers admitted applicants extraordinary opportunities to pursue a course of study that is customized to the student’s interests and ambitions, under the auspices of the foremost experts in their field, in one of the top-ranked industrial and systems engineering departments.

 The flexible graduate curricula enable admitted applicants to tailor their degree program to suit their particular needs and career objectives.
-Concentration areas in industrial and systems engineering includes: Decision Sciences and Operations Research, Health Systems Engineering, Human Factors and Ergonomics, Manufacturing, and Product Systems and Quality Engineering.
+Concentration areas in industrial and systems engineering includes: Operations Research/Optimization/and Analytics, Health Systems Engineering, Human Factors and Ergonomics, Advanced Manufacturing, and Industrial AI Engineering.
 Admitted applicants also have opportunities to take graduate courses in any other departments at UW–Madison, which has a comprehensive set of top-ranked graduate and professional programs.

 Application Requirements